GraceKim99/Gracekim99/README.md

 ![Gracekim99 GitHub stats](https://github-readme-stats.vercel.app/api?username=Gracekim99&show_icons=true)

- We aim to implement deteriorated algorithms for presenting answers through deep learning through c.
-In twenty questions, a popular game, the interaction between the questioner and the answer resembles the relationship between the data provider and the deep runner.
+ We aim to implement deteriorated algorithms for presenting answers through deep learning through c./% In twenty questions, a popular game, the interaction between the questioner and the answer resembles the relationship between the data provider and the deep runner.
  So, inspired by this, we decided to write a function that allows us